C3MA/ws2812ambi/README.md

 http://ip/ledrange?10=100,0,0&20=0,100,0&30=0,0,100&40=100,100,0	... and so on... switch ranges of LEDs : 1-10 in one color, LEDs 11-20 in another color and LEDs 21-30 in the third color ....

+In the URL you can add "&blink={time in seconds}" to have the LEDs blinking...

 Control Relais or other on GPIO5 http://ip/switch=on

 http://ip/switch=off

+##Hardware-Button

+You can connect a pushbotton between GPIO0 and GND.
+On Button press you can alternate the LED-strip between off and on (all white)

 ##NodeMCU CLI access